mkosir/typescript-style-guide/README.md

 TypeScript & React Style Guide provides concise set of conventions (sometimes arbitrary) and best practices used to create consistent, maintainable code.

-Since "consistency is the key" majority of rules are enforced by automated tooling as ESLint, TypeScript, Prettier, etc.  Still certain design and architectural decisions must be followed which are covered with described conventions bellow.
+Since "consistency is the key" majority of rules are enforced by automated tooling as ESLint, TypeScript, Prettier, etc.  Still certain (opinionated) design and architectural decisions must be followed which are covered with described conventions bellow.

 This guide require you to use [TypeScript v5](https://github.com/microsoft/TypeScript) and [typescript-eslint v6](https://github.com/typescript-eslint/typescript-eslint) with [`strict-type-checked`](https://typescript-eslint.io/linting/configs/#strict-type-checked), [`stylistic-type-checked`](https://typescript-eslint.io/linting/configs/#stylistic-type-checked) configurations enabled.
 It assumes you are using, but is not limited to [React](https://github.com/facebook/react) UI library.